gethub7786/ecommerce/README.md

 The Location Mapping form requests each inventory column and its Amazon supply source ID.
 Scheduling forms include a minutes field so jobs can be triggered at custom intervals.

-The backend API uses Flask.
+The backend API uses Flask and runs on port 5000 by default.
 Launch it with:

 ```bash
 python -m backend